Bessouat40/arXivFlow/README.md

 ## TODO

-- [ ] Containerization with Docker: Create a Dockerfile to containerize the application and manage its dependencies.
+- [ ] **Containerization with Docker:** Create a Dockerfile to containerize the application and manage its dependencies.

-- [ ] Embedding Extraction: Use a model (such as Sentence Transformers) to extract and store embeddings from the PDFs for later semantic search.
+- [ ] **Embedding Extraction:** Use a model to extract and store embeddings from the PDFs for later semantic search.

-- [ ] Semantic Search: Implement a semantic search feature that leverages the stored embeddings to enable more accurate article search.
+- [ ] **Semantic Search:** Implement a semantic search feature that leverages the stored embeddings to enable more accurate article search.